WAS - VCE

 What is the cheapest Washington, D.C. to Venice Marco Polo Airport flight route?

-Our data shows that the cheapest route for a return flight from Washington, D.C. to Venice Marco Polo Airport cost $1,111 and was between Washington, D.C.
+The cheapest return flight from Washington, D.C. to Venice Marco Polo Airport costs $704 on the route between Washington, D.C.
 Dulles Intl Airport (IAD) and Venice Marco Polo Airport (VCE).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $1,111.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Washington, D.C. to Venice?